technofocus-pte/datasecpurviwregionaldepth/Lab Guides/Lab 5/Lab 5 – Configuring prerequisites for Insider Risk Management.md

-10. In the Set up a work or school account prompt, sign in with username **pattif@{TENANTPREFIX}.onmicrosoft.com** and the User password. (replace WWLxXXXXXX with your tenant prefix given on the resources tab).
+10. In the Set up a work or school account prompt, sign in with username **pattif@{TENANTPREFIX}.onmicrosoft.com** and the User password. (replace {TENANTPREFIX} with your tenant prefix given on the resources tab).

 11. It will take a couple of minutes to sign in.